wbuchwalter/Kubernetes-acs-engine-autoscaler/README.md

-> ### This project is a fork of [OpenAI](https://openai.com/blog/)'s [Kubernetes-ec2-autoscaler](https://github.com/openai/kubernetes-ec2-autoscaler)
+ ## This project is a fork of [OpenAI](https://openai.com/blog/)'s [Kubernetes-ec2-autoscaler](https://github.com/openai/kubernetes-ec2-autoscaler)
 If you need autoscaling for VMSS instead, check out [OpenAI/kubernetes-ec2-autoscaler:azure](https://github.com/openai/kubernetes-ec2-autoscaler/tree/azure) or [cluster-autoscaler](https://github.com/kubernetes/contrib/tree/master/cluster-autoscaler)

+:warning: **ACS is not supported, this autoscaler is for [`acs-engine`](https://github.com/azure/acs-engine) only** :warning:

-# kubernetes-acs-autoscaler
+# kubernetes-acs-engine-autoscaler

-kubernetes-acs-autoscaler is a node-level autoscaler for [Kubernetes](http://kubernetes.io/) on Azure Container Services.
+kubernetes-acs-engine-autoscaler is a node-level autoscaler for [Kubernetes](http://kubernetes.io/) for clusters created with acs-engine.
 Kubernetes is a container orchestration framework that schedules Docker containers on a cluster, and kubernetes-acs-autoscaler can scale based on the pending job queue.

 ## Architecture